Prerequisites

 Sending Push Notification With Image

 Up to this point, your notifications have all contained only text.
 But if you’ve received many notifications, you know that notifications can have rich content, such as images.
 It’d be great if your notifications showed users a nice image related to their content.
 Once again, Firebase makes this super simple.
+To show an image in push notifications, you’ll need to create a Notification Service Extension.
+We handled it earlier in this guide during the Apple setup.
+For reiteration, follow this guide to ensure it is properly set up for iOS devices.
+When making the API call, we should include:- “mutable-content”: 1 inside the “aps” object.

 - “image” in “fcm_options” object,